Topological proofs of categorical coherence: Categorical coherence

 \end{definition} The diagrams above hold for all instances of composable $\beta$ and $\theta$; these depend on the indices $i,j,k$, which are omitted for the sake of readability.
 Observe that a categorified non-symmetric operad concentrated in arity $1$ is a non-symmetric monoidal category.

-One can picture an object $\mu \in \mathcal{P}(n)$ as a planar tree with one vertex decorated by $\mu$, $n$ leaves and one root (a \emph{corolla}).
-The $\circ_i$ bifunctors then correspond to the operation of \emph{grafting} a corolla on top of another.
-Iterated applications of the $\circ_i$ can be visualized as fully nested planar trees \cite[Definition 2.2]{laplante-anfossiDiagonalOperahedra2022a}, with vertices decorated by objects of $\mathcal{P}$, see \cref{fig:treeandnesting}.
+As explained in \cref{prop:bijection-nestings} below, one can picture an object $\mu \in \mathcal{P}(n)$ as a planar tree with one vertex decorated by $\mu$, $n$ leaves and one root (a \defn{corolla}).
+The $\circ_i$ bifunctors then correspond to the operation of \defn{grafting} a corolla on top of another.
+Iterated applications of the $\circ_i$ can be visualized as fully nested planar trees, with vertices decorated by objects of $\mathcal{P}$, see \cref{fig:treeandnesting}.
+A \defn{nesting} of a planar tree is a collection of subtrees (\defn{nests}) which are either included in one another or disjoint.
+A nesting is \defn{full} if its number of nests is maximal, equal to the number of internal edges of the tree \cite[Def.~2.2]{laplante-anfossiDiagonalOperahedra2022a}.

-The $\beta$ and $\theta$ arrows correspond to the sequential and parallel axioms of an operad, and relate the two possible ways of nesting a tree with $3$ vertices, see \cref{fig:betatheta}.
+The $\beta$ and $\theta$ arrows correspond to the sequential and parallel axioms of an operad, and relate the two possible ways of fully nesting a tree with $3$ vertices, see \cref{fig:betatheta}.
 Moreover, there is then one coherence diagram (pentagon or hexagon) for every planar tree with $4$ vertices, see \cref{fig:planar4trees}.

-\begin{rem} K. Do{\v s}en and Z. Petri{\'c} introduced in \cite[Section 12]{DP15} the notion of weak Cat-operad.
+\begin{rem} K. Do{\v s}en and Z. Petri{\'c} introduced in \cite[Sec.~12]{DP15} the notion of weak Cat-operad.
 Despite looking different at first sight, the two notions are in fact equivalent.
 The crucial observation is the following: the $\theta$-isomorphisms of Do{\v s}en--Petri{\'c} comprise both the isomorphisms~$\theta$ in \cref{def:catoperad} and their inverses $\theta^{-1}$.
 Therefore, there are only two pentagonal coherence diagrams in the definition of a weak Cat-operad, the equations ($\beta$ $pent_e$) and ($\beta\theta 2_e$) of \cite[Section 9]{DP15}.
 The set of diagrams of the form ($\beta$ $pent_e$) is the same as the set of diagrams which arises from the first pentagon in \cref{def:catoperad}, while the set of diagrams of the form ($\beta\theta 2_e$) is partitioned into the sets of diagrams which arise from the second and third pentagons in \cref{def:catoperad}.